Crown-Commercial-Service/digitalmarketplace-aws/README.md

 * [Terraform](https://www.terraform.io/) (modules and configuration files in `terraform/`) is used to create and manage AWS resources (EC2 instances, ELBs, CloudWatch logs, S3 buckets etc.)
-* [packer](https://www.packer.io/) (configuration templates in `packer/`) is used to build AMIs for servers we're running in AWS EC2 (like nginx and elasticsearch)
+* [packer](https://www.packer.io/) (configuration templates in `packer/`) is used to build AMIs for servers we're running in AWS EC2 (like nginx
 * [Ansible](https://docs.ansible.com/ansible/index.html) (configuration and roles in `playbooks/`) is used by packer to set up the software and configuration of the AMIs
 * `scripts` contains executable scripts we use to manage our PaaS environments